wso2/docs-ei/en/micro-integrator/docs/administer-and-observe/using-the-command-line-interface.md

 ## Log in to the CLI

-To login using the CLI, use the following command.
+Use the following command to log in to the CLI tool.
 This will ask for the username and password.
 The default username is "admin" and the default password is "admin".

 ```bash
 mi remote login